 Who should use eFax: eFax is for people who require digital signatures or HIPAA compliance. eFax's online interface is intuitive and straightforward, allowing you to navigate your account easily.
 However, eFax may not provide as much value as some email fax competitors, especially if you're a heavy fax user.
 But efax does offer the best international coverage and very nice iPhone and Android Apps.

-Why I like it: RingCentral has extended a special deal to my Website visitors, which is the Fax 700 plan (combination of outgoing or incoming faxes).
-Assuming you pay annually, it costs as little as $7.11 a month with 30 email fax users included.
-Otherwise, it's $8.89, which is still a good value for 700 monthly fax pages.
+Why I like it: RingCentral offers plans from 500 to 10,000 monthly pages (combination of outgoing or incoming faxes).
+Assuming you pay annually, 500 pages costs as little as $7.99 a month with 30 email fax users included.
+Otherwise, it's $9.99, which is still a good value.
+The best value is 10,000 fax pages at only $39.99.
+If you'd like to sign up to this plan, please call RingCentral sales directly at (800) 591-4049.
 RingCentral supplies comprehensive coverage of local fax numbers for incoming faxes.
 If you prefer a toll-free fax number, don't worry they provide it at no extra charge.And you can port over your existing fax number.
 Overage pages costs only 6¢ within the USA and Canada.
 International rates apply for faxing outside North America.
 With RingCentral's unlimited Internet fax storage feature, you can rest easy about accessing faxes, anywhere, anytime.
 RingCentral is easy to use, but it offers many features advanced users will appreciate.
 If you ever get stuck, FAQs, live chat and 24/7 customer service are outstanding.
 I had no trouble interfacing RingCentral fax with Microsoft Office and Outlook.
 It's a breeze to fax from Windows or a Mac — via the Web or email — in up to 50 formats.
 RingCentral offers comprehensive spam protection and Apps for iPhone, Blackberry or Android SmartPhone.

 Note: Free fax services do NOT keep a log or store your sent faxes; hence, if a fax confirmation is extremely important, you may wish to consider using a low-cost paid service or signing up to one of the many free trials.
 There is no way to know if your emailed fax confirmation will be deleted by a spam filter or misplaced in a spam folder somewhere.
 Whenever possible, I'd send a test fax first.